 The Key Differences between SSAE 16 SOC 1 and SOC 2

-Whether for data centers or other service organizations, SSAE exists in different versions.
+SSAE exists in different versions for data centers or other service organizations.
 The ones most commonly used are SOC (Service Organization Controls) 1 and SOC 2.

 - SOC 1 deals with internal controls over financial reporting.
 It is destined for customers’ financial statement audits, as were the preceding SAS 70 reports.
 It exists in two different sub-varieties: Type I and Type II.
 A Type I report is a report on policies and procedures concerning a specified point in time.
 A Type II report covers a period of time (a minimum of six consecutive calendar months.)